Posted as of: 1 January 2023

 1 Term & Termination

-1.3 You may terminate this Agreement during any Further Term, sixty (60) days after written notice is provided to Wrkplace (“Termination Date”).
+1.3 You may terminate this Agreement immediately by providing written notice is provided to us (“Termination Date”).

-1.4 Wrkplace may terminate this Agreement during any Further Term, ninety (90) days after written notice is provided to You (“Termination Date”).
+1.4 We may terminate this Agreement ninety (90) days after written notice is provided to you (“Termination Date”).

-1.5 Either party may terminate this Agreement immediately by written notice to the other party if:
+1.5 We may terminate this Agreement immediately by written notice to you, if:

-a. the other party or its subcontractor(s) commits a material breach of this Agreement and that breach is not capable of remedy within ten (10) Business Days of receiving a written notice requiring it to do so;
+a.
+You or Your subcontractor(s) commit a material breach of this Agreement and that breach is not capable of remedy within ten (10) Business Days of receiving a written notice requiring it to do so;

 - has had appointed an administrator, official manager, provisional liquidator, liquidator or person having a similar function under the Corporations Act or any Action is taken to appoint such a person;